Les Snead: Los Angeles Rams

 Following the approval of the Rams' relocation to Los Angeles, Snead and his family settled in Malibu.
-Just prior to the 2016 NFL draft, the Rams announced a blockbuster trade with the Tennessee Titans, in which Los Angeles acquired the No. 1 overall pick from Tennessee along with fourth and sixth round selections in exchange for the Rams No. 15 overall pick, two second round picks, and a third round pick.
-The Titans also received the Rams' first and third round picks in 2017.
+Just prior to the 2016 NFL draft, the Rams announced a blockbuster trade with the Tennessee Titans, in which Los Angeles acquired the No. 1 overall pick from Tennessee along with fourth and sixth round selections in exchange for the Rams' No. 15 overall pick, two second-round picks, and a third-round pick.
+The Titans also received the Rams' first- and third-round picks in 2017.
 With the first pick in the draft, Snead and Rams head coach Jeff Fisher selected Cal quarterback Jared Goff, later to become a Pro Bowler for the Rams.
-Fourth round pick Tyler Higbee, a tight end from Western Kentucky, was also selected in the draft and has become a regular starter.
-However, as the Rams' return to Los Angeles unraveled into a 4-12 mess, the relationship between Snead and Fisher began to deteriorate publicly.
+Fourth round pick Tyler Higbee, a tight end from Western Kentucky, was also selected in the draft and became a regular starter.
+However, as the Rams' first season back in Los Angeles unraveled into a 4-12 mess, the relationship between Snead and Fisher began to deteriorate publicly.
 Fisher, who was fired with three games to go in the season, chided Snead for losing defensive backfield starters Janoris Jenkins and Rodney McLeod in free agency.
 Following the end of the 2016 season, it was uncertain if the Rams would retain Snead, who, like Fisher, had signed a two-year extension in early December.